elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-calculate-the-instantaneous-rate-of-change-of-a-function-at-a-given-point.md

 url: /learn/mathematics/questions/how-do-you-calculate-the-instantaneous-rate-of-change-of-a-function-at-a-given-point
 score: -1.0
 related_article1:
-    id: 168329
+    id: 168340
     title: >-
-        What are the limit laws and how are they used to calculate limits?
+        What is the definition of a continuous function and what are the types of discontinuities?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-limit-laws-and-how-are-they-used-to-calculate-limits
+    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
 related_article2:
-    id: 168342
+    id: 168331
     title: >-
-        What are the methods for calculating the volume of a solid in calculus?
+        What is the product rule for derivatives and how is it applied?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-methods-for-calculating-the-volume-of-a-solid-in-calculus
+    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
 related_article3:
-    id: 168342
+    id: 168338
     title: >-
-        What are the methods for calculating the volume of a solid in calculus?
+        What is a partial derivative and how is it calculated for functions of several variables?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-methods-for-calculating-the-volume-of-a-solid-in-calculus
+    url: /learn/mathematics/questions/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables
 related_article4:
-    id: 168327
+    id: 168340
     title: >-
-        What is the formal definition of a limit and how is it notated?
+        What is the definition of a continuous function and what are the types of discontinuities?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated
+    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
 related_article5:
-    id: 168339
+    id: 168337
     title: >-
-        Differentiate between scalar fields and vector fields with examples.
+        State the Fundamental Theorem of Calculus and explain its significance.
     subject: Mathematics
-    url: /learn/mathematics/questions/differentiate-between-scalar-fields-and-vector-fields-with-examples
+    url: /learn/mathematics/questions/state-the-fundamental-theorem-of-calculus-and-explain-its-significance
 ---

 &nbsp;